xster/flutter-wiki/Tree-hygiene.md

 If you use `@deprecated`, make sure to remember to actually remove the feature a few months later (after the next stable release), do not just leave it forever!

+It is possible that a breaking change would only affect the master or dev branches.
+Even in these cases, it is still best to follow this procedure for the change.
+When it doubt, announce the changes.

 ### Google-only responsibilities